 Class 3: March 1, 2022 (Old Observatory, room C006)

 Positive emotions.
 What brings you joy and energy?

 Meaning.
 What makes your life meaningful?
+What shaped you?

 Final session: Presenting group work on Flourishing within Education

 For every week a set of articles is provided on Brightspace.
 Please pick and read at least 2 reads per week.
 Make your choice based on your personal and/or academic interest.

 Also it is recommended to read ‘Happier’ by Tal Ben-Shahar.

 Examples of a small selection of articles and books that will be used in this course: